Foundation Diet and Health

 On average, we need about 2 g of LA and ALA per day from which a healthy body also produces EPA and DHA, etc.

-Due to the roasting process and the associated elevated temperatures, neither the term "cold pressing" nor the adjective "native" is appropriate.
-Although temperatures of up to 75 °C are common for some oils (e.g. soybean oil or corn oil), one should not exceed 45 °C for gentle pressing.
-2 If the seeds are roasted before pressing, the oil no longer has the right to claim this cold-pressed "naturalness", i.e. the term "native", even if the seeds are gently pressed after roasting.
-It is similar with pumpkin seed oil .
+Although roasted sesame oil is also referred to as virgin in the trade, this is questionable.
+Due to the roasting process and the associated elevated temperatures, neither the term "cold pressing" nor the adjective "virgin" is appropriate.
+If the seeds are roasted before pressing, the oil no longer has the cold-pressed "naturalness" or the term "virgin", even if the seeds are gently pressed after roasting.
+The situation is similar with pumpkin seed oil.

 Cold-pressed oils (laws, raw food)